-Students should not register for a capstone class (PAF 9190 or PAF 9390) until they are at the end of their academic program.
+- Students should not register for a capstone class (PAF 9190, PAF 9390 or PAF 9490) until they are at the end of their academic program.
 Independent study capstones are not permitted.

 The Marxe graduate advisement team is comprised of experienced professionals whose goal is to guide students efficiently and effectively to degree completion.
 The team provides direct advisement for the Master of Public Administration (MPA), Master of International Affairs (MIA), and Master of Science in Education (MSEd) in Higher Education Administration (HEA).

 The team holds memberships in the National Academic Advising Association (NACADA) and the American College Personnel Association (ACPA) and keep up-to-date on the latest trends in higher education administration, including the accreditation standards of NASPAA (Network of Schools of Public Policy, Affairs, and Administration).
 A newsletter is distributed each week with the latest information about courses, new program initiatives, and student opportunities.
 Any member of the team may be contacted at email@example.com.

 Sandra Fajardo, Director of Academic Advisement